Bone Cloth setup

 If you want to set it manually, you can use this panel to select the particle type and change it by “left dragging” the mouse cursor in the scene view.

 However, note that fixed particles are always required at the starting point of moving particles.

 When all editing is completed, press the [End Point Selection] button to reflect the data.

 However, as mentioned above, parameter setting requires some experience, so let’s first load a preset and set it up easily.

-Press the [Load] button to the right of [Paramaters].
+Press the [Preset] button to the right of [Parameters].

 You have now set the general parameters for hair.

 (* Adjustment is required according to the structure of the model used from here.)

 Now that a series of settings has been completed, press the [Create] button to create the data.

 If there is no problem, the status icon of BoneCloth changes to “white” and the information of the cloth is displayed.